Pregnant Anna Duggar To Play Larger Role On Upcoming Season Of ‘Counting On’

 — People Magazine (@people) March 25, 2017

-According to SheKnows, Anna Duggar’s in-laws were accused of “using” her for ratings when she talked about Josh’s infidelity on on the Jill & Jessa: Counting On special.
+According to SheKnows, Anna Duggar’s in-laws were accused of “using” her for ratings when she talked about Josh’s infidelity on the Jill & Jessa: Counting On special.
 However, Anna’s in-laws haven’t yet used her pregnancy to promote the upcoming season of Counting On.
 Josh and Anna Duggar shared a brief message about their baby news on the Duggar family’s website, but the couple’s pregnancy news was not met with the same enthusiasm as other big family announcements.
 As CafeMom points out, Josh and Anna were deprived of the congratulatory YouTube videos that the Duggars so love to film.

 TLC also isn’t using pregnant Anna Duggar as a promotional tool.
-She doesn’t appear in the the trailer for Season 4 of Counting On at all, and her pregnancy is not mentioned.
+She doesn’t appear in the trailer for Season 4 of Counting On at all, and her pregnancy is not mentioned.
 Instead, the promo teases the birth of Jessa Duggar and Ben Seewald’s second child, Jill Duggar’s second pregnancy, Joy-Anna Duggar’s engagement to Austin Forsyth, and Jinger Duggar and Jeremy Vuolo’s new life in Laredo.

 If the birth of Josh and Anna Duggar’s fifth child is filmed for Counting On, will you tune it to watch it?
 Sound off in the comments below.